g-male/darin-portfolio/content/capturing/product/haunted-starbucks-collection.md

 postyear: "2024"
 contentdesc: Product
 ---
 Model e-commerce shoot for Haunted Starbucks at Knock Twice Studio, with careful post-production.
 Every detail was refined to look sharp, even up close, with a strong focus on perfecting the lighting and color.
-Special attention was given to properly treat the fur aspects of this product, as fur can often look unprofessional when edited poorly.